filecoin-project/retrieval-market-spec/docs/roles/contentprovider/README.md

 1. Payment Channel Manager
 2. Chain

-A content provider also makes remote calls to list their bids on a Content Bid Index and may call a Miner Index to check the reputation of the miners they are storing with
+A content provider also makes remote calls to list their bids on a Content Bid Index and may call a Reputational Index to check the reputation of the miners they are storing with

 A content provider generally does not interact with Content Routing.